St. Martin's Press

-St. Martin's Press is a book publisher headquartered in Manhattan, New York City, in the Equitable Building.
+St. Martin's Press is a book publisher headquartered in Manhattan in New York City.
+It is headquartered in the Equitable Building.
 St. Martin's Press is considered one of the largest English-language publishers, bringing to the public some 700 titles a year under six imprints.

-The imprints include St. Martin's Press (mainstream and bestseller books), St. Martin's Griffin (mainstream paperback books, including fiction and nonfiction), Minotaur (mystery, suspense, and thrillers), Castle Point Books (specialty nonfiction), St. Martin’s Essentials (lifestyle), and Wednesday Books (young adult fiction).

 St. Martin's Press's current editor in chief is George Witte.
 Jennifer Enderlin was named publisher in 2016.
+Sally Richardson was appointed chairman in 2018.

+The imprints include St. Martin's Press (mainstream and bestseller books), St. Martin's Griffin (mainstream paperback books, including fiction and nonfiction), Minotaur (mystery, suspense, and thrillers), Castle Point Books (specialty nonfiction), St. Martin's Essentials (lifestyle), and Wednesday Books (young adult fiction).